-- 120 m from PSW.

-- 50 m from significant woodlands; significant valley lands; significant wildlife habitat; significant portions of habitat for threatened or endangered species, significant ANSIs.

-- 30 m from fish habitat.
+- 120 m from PSW; significant woodlands; significant valley lands; significant wildlife habitat; significant portions of habitat for threatened or endangered species, significant ANSI - Life Science. - 50 m from significant ANSI Earth Science. - 300 m from fish habitat on an inland at capacity Lake Trout lake on the Canadian Shield. - 30 m from all other fish habitat.